THE DEADLINE TO ENTER STAR AWARDS HAS PASSED.

 20. Specialty/Novelty Writing: as in social media, poetry, greeting cards, or writing for special events

-★ PHOTOGRAPHY ★For photos published in a newspaper, magazine, newsletter or on a web site.
+★ PHOTOGRAPHY ★For photos published in a newspaper, magazine, newsletter, on a web site, or for social media.
 These are not photo collages or photos that have been given an artistic treatment.
 Upload a 5” x 7” high resolution, 300 dpi, photo quality jpeg.

 Include documentation of when and in what publication/medium the photo appeared.
 The photographer may include camera information and settings.